 For more information, visit the Boston Theological Interreligious Consortium website.

 Under a program of cross registration, sophomores, juniors, and seniors may take one elective course during each fall and spring semester at Boston University, Brandeis University, Hebrew College, Hellenic College, Pine Manor College, Regis College, or Tufts University if a similar course is not available at Boston College.
-Cross registration forms are available in the Office of Student Services in Lyons Hall.
+Please visit the Academic Forms page to access an editable version of the cross registration form.

 Graduate students, except law students, may cross register for one course each fall and spring semester at Boston University, Brandeis, and Tufts.
 M.B.A. students are not permitted to register at Brandeis University and students in the CSOM's Graduate Finance Program are not allowed to cross register at any of the universities.
-Cross registration materials are available in Lyons Hall.
+Please visit the Academic Forms page to access an editable version of the cross registration form.

 Law school students may cross register for classes only at Boston University Law School and only if the course they wish to take at BU will not be offered at any time during the current academic year.
 Students wishing to cross register must see the Registrar for permission.